kojowiafe-dev/kojowiafe-dev/README.md

 - 🌱 I’m currently learning next.js, EDA and exploring LLMs
 - 💞️ I’m looking to collaborate on any project related to software or data
 - 📫 How to reach me.....errm my socials .... snapchat: kojo_wiafes
-- ⚡ Fun fact: errm, I calculated 123456789 times itself correctly at home, on the second day of learning multiplication in class
+- ⚡ Fun fact: errm, I calculated 123456789 times itself correctly at home, on the second day of learning multiplication in class😅

 <!---
 kojowiafe-dev/kojowiafe-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.